Traditional Plant-Based Cooking

 Origins of cowboy pie

-Cowboy pie, is a hearty family meal that usually consists of sausages, baked beans in barbecue sauce, and a mashed potato topping.
-While there isn't an exact origin for cowboy pie, it can be traced back to traditional Western and Southwestern cuisine in the United States.
+Cowboy pie, is a hearty fun family meal that usually consists of sausages, baked beans in a barbecue sauce, and a mashed potato topping.
+While there isn't an exact origin for cowboy pie, it can be traced back to traditional Western and Southwestern cooking in the United States.
+In modern times, it's quite a popular family favourite meal.

 Chuckwagon cooking

 Cowboy Pie was inspired from cowboy or chuckwagon cooking, which originated in the late 19th century during the era of cattle drives in the American West.
-Cowboys on long journeys would often cook meals over an open fire using readily available ingredients.
-The combination of sausages, beans, and potatoes in cowboy pie reflects the ingredients commonly found in the chuckwagon pantries of that time.
+Cowboys on long journeys would often cook meals over an open fire.
+The combination of sausages, beans, and potatoes in a cowboy pie reflects the ingredients commonly found in the chuckwagon pantries.

 Chuckwagons were typically wooden wagons that were equipped with various compartments and storage areas for food, cooking utensils, and other supplies.

-The food prepared on chuckwagons was typically simple and hearty, reflecting the practicality and limited resources available during cattle drives.
+The food prepared on chuckwagons was typically simple and hearty, as cowboys had limited resources available during cattle drives.
 Common ingredients included beans, salted or cured meats (such as bacon or salt pork), flour, cornmeal, coffee, and dried fruits.
 Fresh ingredients were scarce and often not feasible to carry for long distances.

-The cook, often referred to as the "cookie," would be responsible for preparing meals for the cowboys.
-They would wake up early to start the fire and get breakfast going.
-Dutch ovens, cast-iron pots with a flat bottom and a lid, were commonly used for cooking on the chuckwagon.
-They could be placed directly over the fire and were versatile enough to prepare a variety of dishes.
+The cook, often referred to as the "cookie," would be responsible for preparing meals for the cowboys and they would wake up early to start the fire and get breakfast going.
+Dutch ovens and cast-iron pots with a flat bottom and a lid, were commonly used for cooking on the chuckwagon as they could be placed directly over the fire.

-Meals prepared on the chuckwagon would typically include dishes like beans (such as baked beans or frijoles), stews, biscuits, cornbread, and coffee.
+Meals prepared on the chuckwagon would typically include dishes like beans (such as baked beans or frijoles), stews, biscuits, cornbread, with plenty of coffee to drink.

 The chuckwagon has become an iconic symbol of cowboy culture and is often associated with the romanticized image of the American West.
 Today, chuckwagon-style cooking and chuckwagon competitions are still celebrated at events and festivals as a means of preserving this historical tradition.
 Also, many vegan adaptations of chuckwagon style meals are becoming increasingly popular.